mlibrary/about-publishing/src/content/stories/everything-but-the-kitchen-sink-components-page.md

 <div class="callout" markdown="1">## The first two U-M faculty awardees were:

-Emily Wilcox, assistant professor of modern Chinese studies, and an expert in Chinese dance, author of “Revolutionary Bodies: Chinese Dance and the Socialist Legacy.”
+Emily Wilcox, assistant professor of modern Chinese studies, and an expert in Chinese dance, author of “Revolutionary Bodies: Chinese Dance and the Socialist Legacy.”</div>

-Giorgio Bertellini, professor of film, television and media, and romance languages and literatures, and author of “The Divo and the Duce: Promoting Film Stardom and Political Leadership in 1920s America.”</div>

 Wilcox was interested in making an electronic version of her book open access in order to expand her audience.